cjnaz/cjnfuncs/core.md

 set_toolname() centralizes and establishes a set of base directory path variables for use in the tool script.
 It looks for existing directories, based on the specified toolname, in the site-wide (system-wide) and then user-specific locations.
-Specifically, site-wide config and/or data directories are looked for at (eg) `/etc/xdg/cjnfuncs_testenv` and/or `/usr/share/cjnfuncs_testenv`.
+Specifically, site-wide config and/or data directories are looked for at `/etc/xdg/<toolname>` and/or `/usr/share/<toolname>`.
 If site-wide directories are not found then user-specific is assumed.
 No directories are created.

 ### Parameter
 `toolname`
-- Name of the tool, type str()
+- Name of the tool, type str

 ### Returns